Intellectual Property for Exporting Businesses

 - identify potential competitors;

 It is advisable to conduct trademark and patent searches before commercializing products and services, which may conflict with the IP rights owned by others in the marketplace.
 This type of search is called "freedom to operate".

-- WIPO GOLD provides a gateway to WIPO's global collections of searchable IP data.
-WIPO GOLD databases are comprised of a significant IP collection from many countries.
-However, be advised that they do not contain complete Canadian or world-wide IP information.
+- WIPO provides access to global collections of searchable IP data.
+WIPO databases are comprised of a significant IP collection from many countries.
+However, be advised that they do not contain complete world-wide IP information.

 CIPO provides search help for:

 IP Registration can create very important and timely business advantages.
 Do not hesitate to seek professional advice.